4376total views of outputs

-I am an Associate Professor in the Social Work department and strive to give women girls, a life free of abuse.
-I was once a probation officer and worked with violent men which I now use to inform my research with women survivors of abuse, predominantly those in abusive intimate relationships and criminal exploitation.
-I have had the pleasure of working alongside the London Borough of Southwark, The Mayor’s Office London (MOPAC) and English Parliament advising them on coercive control and tech abuse and how it relates to domestic abuse and criminal exploitation of women and girls.
+As Professor of Gender Abuse and Policy and a Social Worker, I strive to give women and girls lives without abuse.
+I use my practice experience as a probation officer working with violent men, to inform my research with women survivors of abuse, predominantly those in abusive intimate relationships (domestic abuse and coercive control) and criminal exploitation.
+I have had the pleasure of working alongside The Mayor’s Office London (MOPAC), National Police Chief Commissioners (NPCC) and English Parliament advising them on coercive control and tech abuse and how it relates to domestic abuse and criminal exploitation of women and girls.

 My three main research areas are domestic abuse/coercive control, technological abuse and criminally exploited girls/young women (gangs).
-I am unique because I sit in the intersection of these forms of abuse.
-My practice background as a Probation Officer working with violent offenders including perpetrators of domestic abuse and those involved in criminal networks.
-I use this knowledge to inform my research which focuses.
-Coercive control is now understood to be at the heart of abusive behaviour and has been recognised in law.
+I am unique because I am the only academic to sit in the intersection of these forms of abuse.
+My practice background was as a Probation Officer working with violent offenders including perpetrators of domestic abuse and those involved in organised criminal networks.
+I use this knowledge to inform my research with women and girl survivors.

-I organise seminars/webinars with expert guest speakers to raise awareness and inform those within the field.
 I have been interviewed for television and radio about my knowledge of coercive control, technological abuse and the criminal exploitation of young women and girls.
 This includes the BBC documentary ‘Hidden Girls’, The Victoria Derbyshire show and the BBC Radio Cymru/Wales current affairs programme “Hanner Call”.
-I have also been an advisor to Radio 4’s ‘File on Four”.
+I have also been an advisor to Radio 4’s ‘File on Four” and I am now working with BBC News Wales as resident expert to an upcoming documentary about technology and county lines in Wales.

 BA (Hons) Social Work 2022/23